tapis-project/documentation/source/technical/apps.rst

 -----------------
 In addition to fine grained permissions support, Tapis also supports a higher level approach to granting access.
 This approach is known simply as *sharing*.
 The sharing API allows you to share an application with a set of users as well as share publicly with all users in a tenant.
-Sharing grants ``READ+EXECUTE`` access.
+Sharing grants ``READ+EXECUTE`` access and, more importantly, facilitates allowing others to run a job using the application.

 Sharing an application gives a user certain implicit access to resources in the context of running a job.
 When a properly designed application is shared it may be used by many users to run jobs without the need to explicitly